MORTGAGE KNOWLEDGE CENTER

 • Apply for as many scholarships as possible, even small local scholarships

-• Commute instead of staying in dorms or off-campus
+• Commute instead of staying in dorms

 • Plan to have the military in your future and join an ROTC program

-What Are the Pros and Cons of Using Home Equity for College Expenses?
+What are the Pros and Cons of using Home Equity for College Expenses?

-Home equity is the value of your home minus the outstanding mortgage(s).
+Home equity is the value of your home minus the outstanding mortgage amount.
 Here are some of the pros of using home equity for college costs:

 1. Home equity loans are generally faster than refinances.
 You can likely get the funds you need quickly.